 - In a saucepan over medium high heat, combine the cream, sugar, spices and salt.
 Stir to dissolve the sugar and heat cream to just under boiling (watch for bubbles to form around outside edge of cream).
 Remove from heat and set aside.

 - While cream is heating whisk egg yolks together in a large bowl.
-Mix in your pumpkin and maple syrup.
+Mix in your pumpkin, maple syrup and vanilla.

 - Gradually add about ¼ cup of the hot cream to the yolks, whisking constantly, then slowly add the remaining hot cream and stir to fully combine.